 I work in a neuroscience lab.
 Yet, during most day hours (and some night hours), I sit in front of a computer and write code.
 I guess you could group this code in three domains:

-- Study Preparation This can be workspace definitions, protocols and scripts to run experiments, or low-level code to interface measurement devices.
+- Study Preparation For example, writing protocols and scripts to run experiments, or low-level code to interface with stimulus presentation and measurement devices.

-- Data Analysis This can be code for e.g. digital signal processing, statistical tests and visualization.
-It includes also proper data organization.
+- Data Analysis For example, writing code for digital signal processing, statistical tests and visualization.

-- Publications This can be a draft for a presentation, a grant application, or a manuscript for publication.
+- Publications For example, writing a draft for a presentation, a grant application, or a manuscript for publication.

-Quality is essential in all three domains.
-And granted, in academia, informal review occur all the time.
-Yet, I made the experience that quality is checked formally almost exclusively for the last domain.
-Most scientists circulate their manuscript draft among the authors to check for spelling, style or grammar errors.
+Sure, quality is important in all three domains.
+And even in academia informal reviews occur all the time.
+Yet, I have the impression that quality is checked formally almost exclusively for the last domain.
+Most scientists send their manuscript drafts to their co-authors to check for spelling, style or grammar errors.
 Few scientists do the same for their code.
-Colleagues, funding agencies and peer reviewers somehow are expected to trust what’s written in the publications, and that the code resembles the promises.
-We all know this is often not the case.
+It seems as if colleagues, funding agencies and peer reviewers are somehow expected to trust that code has no errors.

 It’s like trusting your car dealer´s promise that the car resembles your requirements: No need to inspect the engine or take it on a test ride!